A Story about how Amazon Practices the Ownership Leadership Principle

 The point here isn't that Amazon terminated a Fire Phone launch game (games get killed by the tens of thousands.)
 The point is that there I was, an Amazon newb, at 7pm on my first day, recommending to my superiors to terminate a project in which they had invested lots and lots of money.
 A project, which Amazon had presumably groomed to be a poster child for the shiny launch of their inaugural mobile phone.
 And I do believe that this situation was entirely set up by design.
 Amazon had made me a job offer on December 24, 2012 and had hired me on January 7, 2013.
 And then, later that same day, they had put me in the position to make a tough recommendation.

-That's an example of speed, of Bias for Action, and of willingness to make the tough call.
+That's an example of speed, of Ownership, and of willingness to make the tough call.
 Amazon wouldn't have it a different way.
 They needed me (under a lamp post, with a NEO backpack on) to recommend killing a Fire Phone launch game.
 Only because that was the right thing to do.

 So, if the above first day on the job sounds like somewhat you could see yourself doing, you might want to consider enrolling in "The Essential Course to Prepare for the Amazon Interview," and practice what it's like to answer real Amazon interview questions.